Codeception/Codeception/docs/modules/ZF1.md

 Perform a click on link or button.
-Link or button are found by their names.
+Link or button are found by their names or CSS selector.
 Submits a form if button is a submit type.

 If link is an image it's found by alt attribute value of image.
 If button is image button is found by it's value
+If link or button can't be found by name they are searched by CSS selector.

 Examples: